datacite/blog/source/posts/our-commitment-to-posi.html.md

 ## Governance

 ![](/images/uploads/posi_governance.png "POSI Governance Self-Assessment")
-<center><sub><sup>POSI Governance Self-Assessment</sup></sub></center>
+<left><sub><sup>POSI Governance Self-Assessment</sup></sub></left>

 **Coverage across the research enterprise – it is increasingly clear that research transcends disciplines, geography, institutions and stakeholders.
 The infrastructure that supports it needs to do the same.**

 As a global organization, DataCite represents a member community from over 47 countries, more than 2,300 repositories and a global user base that has the means to find, cite and reuse research.
 DataCite provides the means to create, find, cite, connect, and use research across a range of resource types and seek to address the needs of our members throughout the research lifecycle.
-In addition, DataCite supports many types of research organizations, including universities, government bodies, research facilities, medical facilities, funders, and research-producing companies.
+We support research organizations, including universities, government bodies, research facilities, medical facilities, funders, and research-producing companies.
 In this way, DataCite services can be used for many types of research activities.

 **Stakeholder Governed – a board-governed organisation drawn from the stakeholder community builds more confidence that the organisation will take decisions driven by community consensus and consideration of different interests.**